izyware/izy-proxy/README.md

 * remove the kernel folder from root and include in izymodtask?
-* packages with memory leaks tend to crash the main process (See KB article on izy-prozy memory leaks)
 * runWithMethod is duplicated across apigateway/cli and g_cli. consolidation of configuration options is needed.

 ## Service Consumption